Have you wondered if the 40-gallon breeder tanks you see at the pet store are big enough for your bearded dragon?

 A local yard sale is a great place to check if you are looking for a more reasonable price.

-Large glass aquariums can get very expensive, so if you are able to get an affordable price, go for it.
+Large glass aquariums can get very expensive, so go for it if you can get an affordable price.

-If you do get a second-hand tank, be sure to sanitize it thoroughly.
+If you get a second-hand tank, be sure to sanitize it thoroughly.

 There’s no telling what was in the tank before you purchased it.